Looking for Psychedelic Therapist Training Programs?

 Can I legally provide psychedelic therapy after this program?
 What does the certificate allow me to do?

-Outside of Oregon and Colorado’s psilocybin legislation, there is no standardization or credentialing board for psychedelic-assisted therapy at this time, which means no individual course or program can provide “accreditation” to practice with psychedelics.
-What this course will provide is the groundwork to build a career in psychedelics, including the ongoing community and support network of like-minded practitioners to help graduates succeed in this field as aboveground psychedelics emerge.
+Outside of Colorado’s evolving psilocybin legislation, there is currently no national standardization or credentialing board for psychedelic-assisted therapy.
+Therefore, no single course or program can confer formal accreditation to practice with psychedelics.
+Instead, this course provides a solid foundation for building a career in psychedelics, supported by a community of like-minded practitioners to help graduates thrive as aboveground psychedelic therapies continue to expand.

 How much is tuition?